Klaudiusz16/Klaudiusz16/README.md

 ## 👨‍💻 Passionate Programmer | Full Stack Web Developer

 ### 🌟 About Me
 Hello!
 I'm a young and enthusiastic Full Stack Web Developer.
-I have been learning programming since 2019, and I'm currently 20 years old.
+I have been learning programming since 2019.
 My coding journey began with Python, which was my first programming language.
 Since then, I have been continuously developing my skills and gaining new experiences.

 ### 💻 Technical Skills
 - Programming Languages: Python, JavaScript, PHP, TypeScript